 - If your physical anatomy is such that a greater amount of catheters is required.

 - If your urine output exceeds the guidance listed below.

 Typically, urine production is around 30 to 80 cc per hour, which adds up to about 800 to 2,000 cc per day.
 Considering this model of urine production, a person would make about 210 to 270 cc of urine between episodes of catheterization.
 This ultimately equates to a maximum need of fewer than 200 catheters per month.

-Based on this, a model catheterization schedule at maximum would typically fall around 6 times per day.
-This would equate to a need of only 180 sterile catheters per month.
+Based on this, a model catheterization schedule at maximum would typically fall around six times per day.
+This would equate to a need for only 180 sterile catheters per month.

 You would have to fall outside of these guidelines in a very unique situation in order to potentially qualify.
 However, Medicare does require specific documentation.

 What documentation is required to receive more than 200 catheters per month with Medicare?